Practical Intro to the Metropolis-Hastings Algorithm/Fitting a line II

 Metropolis Algorithm

-The first thing to notice is that we don’t require the normalisation of our function as it just depends on the ratios, and the normalisation cancels itself out.
-The second is that it doesn’t have many steps despite being able to do quite a lot.
+The first thing to notice is that we don’t require the normalization of our function, as it just depends on the ratios, and the normalization cancels itself out.
+The second is that it doesn’t have many steps, despite being able to do quite a lot.

-Now this is the point that I want to show you an animation of the process, but I don’t want to do that with the 2D distribution as it’s slow enough as it is and it would be annoying figuring out how to nicely visualise accepting or rejecting a sample.
-So forgive me for doing this for a single dimensional gaussian that I made up on the spot.
+Now, this is the point that I want to show you an animation of the process, but I don’t want to do that with the 2D distribution as it’s slow enough as it is, and it would be annoying figuring out how to nicely visualize accepting or rejecting a sample.
+So, forgive me for doing this for a single-dimensional Gaussian that I made up on the spot.

 Slowing it down and having a look at the accepting conditions.

 You will notice that in the GIF, there are some samples off to the side that don’t seem to fit the distribution.
-We refer to this as the “burn-in phase”, it is a sequence of samples at the beginning of MCMC sampling (not specific to Metropolis or the Metropolis-Hastings) where the chain of samples hasn’t reached the key part of the distribution yet.
-When doing your own MCMC sampling you should be sure to throw away a few samples at the beginning4.
+We refer to this as the “burn-in phase”; it is a sequence of samples at the beginning of MCMC sampling (not specific to Metropolis or the Metropolis-Hastings) where the chain of samples hasn’t reached the key part of the distribution yet.
+When doing your own MCMC sampling, you should be sure to throw away a few samples at the beginning3.

 Very Normal had a great analogy for this process, because it may not be immediately intuitive why simply asking the ratio of two probabilities at a time allows us to construct the full probability distribution.